 Most people cringe when they see someone deadlifting with a rounded back.
-Even to those who know absolutely nothing about barbell training, it just looks “unsafe”.
+Even to those who know absolutely nothing about barbell training, it just looks “bad”.

 But lifters do it all the time.
 Even the best in the world round their backs, especially during conventional deadlifts.
-World Champion and elite level powerlifter Konstantin Konstaninov always pulled with a rounded back.
+World Champion powerlifter Konstantin Konstaninov always pulled with a rounded back.
 And he said he never had a back injury.

 So why do so many world-class lifters do it?